GB News: Audience share

 In December 2022, Press Gazette reported that GB News had beaten Sky News in primetime ratings over a 30-day period, with 57,107 viewers to Sky's 52,230.
 The channel remained behind Sky News for all-day viewership, but recorded a 48% increase in primetime viewers relative to the same period in 2021.
 The article also quoted a Christmas memo sent to staff by Frangopoulos, who said that 'In just 18 months you have worked as a team to end Sky News' undisputed 33-year reign as the most-watched commercial news channel in the United Kingdom'.
 Frangopoulos added that BARB figures showed the channel's fastest growing areas were in Red Wall regions across the north-east (+17% in Q4 so far), the north-west (+14%), and Yorkshire (+12%)'.
-By November 2024, GB News had overtaken Sky News for its live TV viewers averaged over a 20-hour period between 6am and 2am for one month.
+By November 2024, GB News had overtaken Sky News for its live TV viewers averaged over a 20-hour period between 6 am and 2 am for one month.

-At the 2023 TRIC Awards, which is sponsored by GB News, Sky News and other businesses, GB News' Breakfast show won the Multichannel News Programme award and Nigel Farage won the News Presenter award.
-Farage was booed by some members of the audience during his acceptance speech.

-In July 2025, the average audience for GB News was 80,600, slightly higher than that of the BBC News channel and Sky News.
+Growing further by July 2025, the average audience for GB News was 80,600, slightly higher than that of the BBC News channel and Sky News.
 This led editorial director Mick Booker to claim the channel was on course to be the UK's largest news channel.
 However, in the same month, its weekly reach (the share of all viewers in an average week) was half that of BBC News and Sky News.
 High average viewership is a result of a smaller number of viewers watching GB News for longer periods.
 GB News' monthly share for July was 5.8%, compared to 13.2% for the BBC News channel and 11.5% for Sky News.
 These figures do not include viewers on BBC One, which accounts for the large majority of the BBC News viewership.
+In late 2025, GB News' online audience went into decline, falling 21% year-on-year in December to 7.3 million users per month.